PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

       Need to decide on a format.
       """

-It is also important to document the body of methods.
+It is also important to document the method bodies.
 This is where the interesting logic occurs, which can often be complicated and difficult to read.
-Providing step-by-step comments on what is computed can help an unfamiliar reader understand the program more easily.
+Providing step-by-step comments alongside the computations can help an unfamiliar reader understand the program more easily.
 As a code reviewer, ensure you are able to completely follow the logic, and when you cannot, provide suggestions for where the code writer should clarify documentation.
 It is important during this process to put yourself in the shoes of a new hire who has never seen this code before.
 Newer hires will not have nearly the same experience with the code base as a veteran reviewer, so it is important to keep this in mind.

-Ideally, the script should at least contain docstrings and a few inline comments.
+Ideally, a script should at least contain docstrings and a few inline comments.
 When these elements are missing you must request changes from the code author.
 Below you will find an example of what a well-documented body of code looks like.